Marwah Rizqy

 Marwah Rizqy is a Canadian politician, who was elected to the National Assembly of Quebec in the 2018 provincial election.
 She represents the electoral district of Saint-Laurent as a member of the Quebec Liberal Party.

+As of September 7, 2024, she serves as the opposition critic for Education and Higher Education, Treasury Board and Government Administration, Infrastructures, Tax Havens, and Consumer Protection.
+On June 19, 2025, she was named parliamentary leader of the Quebec Liberal Party by Pablo Rodriguez.
+She was removed as leader by Rodriguez in November 2025, after Rizqy fired her chief of staff without consulting him.

 Prior to her election, she was a professor of tax law at the University of Sherbrooke.

 Rizqy previously ran for the Liberal Party of Canada in the 2015 Canadian federal election in the riding of Hochelaga, finishing behind New Democratic Party incumbent Marjolaine Boutin-Sweet by 500 votes.
 In 2017, Rizqy sought the Liberal nomination for the Saint-Laurent by-election caused by the resignation of Stéphane Dion.
 Rizqy was defeated for the nomination by eventual winner Emmanuella Lambropoulos.

 Personal life

 In June 2021, Riqzy announced her upcoming wedding to fellow Assembly member Greg Kelley; this is the first marriage between two sitting members of the Assembly.
 She gave birth to their first child, Gabriel, on October 6, 2022.